Robbbo-T/Ampel360XWLRGA/FTC_05-00-00-00-000_ATA_05-Periodic_Inspections_and_Maintenance_Checks.md

 **Background:**

-An aviation startup integrated Machine Learning (ML) and Blockchain technologies into their inspection and maintenance management system to predict and prevent component failures and ensure data integrity.
+An aviation startup integrated Machine Learning (ML), IoT, and Blockchain technologies into their inspection and maintenance management system to predict and prevent component failures and ensure data integrity.

 **Implementation Steps:**